turbot/steampipe-docs/docs/learn.md

 Steampipe **dashboards** allow you to visualize your steampipe data.

-Lets download the AWS Insights mod and view the dashboards.
-First, lets clone the repo:
+Let's download the AWS Insights mod and view the dashboards.
+First, let's clone the repo:

 ```bash
 git clone https://github.com/turbot/steampipe-mod-aws-insights.git
 ```

-Now lets change to that directory and run `steampipe dashboard`:
+Now, let's change to that directory and run the `steampipe dashboard`:
 ```bash
 cd steampipe-mod-aws-insights
 steampipe dashboard